 - Water and nutrition suitable for a large breed dog will be provided.

 - Proper veterinary care, including heartworm prevention, will be provided.

 - If for any reason the adoption does not work out, you must contact NGPR or the rescue group who placed the dog with you.
 NGPR only works with rescue groups whose contracts state specifically that they will take their dogs back in the event an adoption does not succeed.

 This is a big dog, and a big responsibility.
-But we believe that you, like most Pyr owners, will find that the time and effort you have expended will be more than rewarded by your wonderful dog's lifelong love and devotion to you.
-And if you don't believe us, visit our Happy Endings page to see what other new Pyr owners have had to say.
+But we believe that you, like most Pyr owners, will find that the time and effort you spend will be more than rewarded by your wonderful dog's lifelong love and devotion to you.